neicnordic/puhuri-web/docs/user_guides/organization_and_project_management.md

   <source src="../../../assets/videos/how_to_add_resource.mp4" type="video/mp4">
 </video>

-## Complementing resource options

-To fulfil the reporting requirements, projects must have defined the following attributes:
+![Resource options](../../assets/Resource_options.jpg)

+## Applicable to LUMI only

+The following attributes are mandatory to flag for LUMI projects and resources:
+- Project End date<br>

+To set the end date for existing project, please open your project in the portal and select on project dasbhoard the tab "Edit" to update the respective fields.
+- Resoruce usecase type if applicable:
+    - AI-related use (multiple can be selected)
     - Industrial project
     - Commercial project
-- AI-related project with a specific field
     - Training project

-To set those flags, please open your project and resource in the portal and select "Options" from the top menu.
+To set those flags for existing projects, please open your project and resource in the portal and select "Options" from the top menu.
 Then, you will see four different flags.
 You can toggle them on and off by clicking "Edit" on the right.
-For the AI, it is necessary to set the exact method.
+For the AI, it is necessary to set the exact method(s).

-![Resource options](../../assets/Resource_options.jpg)

-## Applicable to LUMI only

 ## If User’s Home Organization/Employer changes